mileslathan/Save-the-Capital/README.md

 ## Unsolved Problems

 Only remaining issues are bugs, QoL changes and slight functionality improvements.
-Ex: Start and Stop buttons clearing previous functions to allow interval to run at expected speed.
+Ex: Start and Stop buttons clearing previous functions to allowing proper setIntervals to run at expected speed.

 ##Code Review